Integralist/integralist.co.uk/content/posts/staying-anonymous.md

     <img src="../../images/firefox-security-strict.png">
 </a>

-Below is a screenshot of Firefox's built-in "Do Not Track" setting looks like (definitely worth enabling, even if respecting it is voluntary):
+Below is a screenshot of Firefox's built-in "Do Not Track" setting (which is definitely worth enabling, even if respecting it is only _voluntary_):

 <a href="../../images/firefox-do-not-track.png">
     <img src="../../images/firefox-do-not-track.png">